Beautiful Villages near Porto

 If you are not able to attend the Medieval Fair in Santa Maria da Feira worry not, there is still a lot to do in this beautiful village near Porto!

 I suggest you to visit the castle of Santa Maria da Feira and the Lóios Convent.
-If you are into history like I am, visit the roman ruins of Romariz Archeological Site.
-If you just want to spend a relaxed day, then head to the river beach of Mamôa. 😉
+If you are into history, visit the roman ruins of Romariz Archeological Site.
+If you just want to spend a relaxed day, head to the river beach of Mamôa. 😉

 Fafe